-Based on the above discussion, it is reasonable to posit that the presence of a strict comparative morpheme (whether overt or covert) in the syntactic structure of a degree construction is responsible for the acceptability of epistemic $y \dot{a}o$ in the construction.
-Those constructions without a strict comparative morpheme do not allow epistemic $y \dot{a}o$.
+Based on the above discussion, it is reasonable to posit that the presence of a strict comparative morpheme (whether overt or covert) in the syntactic structure of a degree construction is responsible for the acceptability of epistemic $y \dot{a} o$ in the construction.
+Those constructions without a strict comparative morpheme do not allow epistemic $y \dot{a} o$.
 There may be more than one way to represent the restriction in syntax.
-One option, within the Minimalist Program, is to say that in its epistemic use, $y \dot{a}o$ somehow bears an uninterpretable Comp(arative) feature which has to be checked by a matching Comp feature.
-Comparative constructions like the $b \dot{i}$ and transitive comparative constructions provide such a matching feature, while the equative constructions and implicit comparison do not.
+One option, within the Minimalist Program, is to say that in its epistemic use, $y \dot{a} o$ somehow bears an uninterpretable Comp(arative) feature which has to be checked by a matching Comp feature.
+Comparative constructions like the $b \check{i}$ and transitive constructions and implicit comparison do not.

-Obviously, I have taken a syntactic approach to explain the distribution restriction of epistemic $y \grave{a} o$.
-The reader might ask whether a semantically-oriented approach, say within Kratzer's (1981) possible-world semantics framework of modality, will work, as well.
+Obviously, I have taken a syntactic approach to explaining the distribution restriction of epistemic yao.
+The reader might ask whether a semantically-oriented approach, say within Kratzer's (1981) possible-world semantics framework of modality, will work.
 As far as I can see, the answer is negative.
-If we include in the semantic definition of epistemic $y \grave{a} o$ the "strict comparison" contexts in which the modal can appear, a most likely component to encode the information is in the domain of quantification, by claiming that the worlds accessible from the speaker's epistemic state in her base world all involve strict comparison.
+If we include in the semantic definition of epistemic yao the "strict comparison" contexts in which the modal can appear, a most likely component to encode the information is in the domain of quantification, by claiming that the worlds accessible from the speaker's epistemic state in her base world all involve strict comparison.
 However, this restriction is at best vacuous, because any world can, in principle, support strict comparison of any sort.

-A second semantically-oriented option is to require, or presuppose, that the prejacent of epistemic $y \grave{a} o$ express a strict comparative relation.
+A second semantically-oriented option is to require, or presuppose, that the prejacent of epistemic $y\dot{a}o$ express a strict comparative relation.
 Then, the question comes down to how to take an intensional proposition, which is potentially an indefinite set of possible worlds, and check whether the proposition expresses a strict comparative relation.
 Though this option might be plausible, it is not clear to me how to represent it in a model-theoretic fashion.